Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/02. ORM & Sequelize.js/README.md

     });
   ```

-1. Finally, can you complete these following routes?
+1. Finally, can you complete cruding your core resource?
+  1. #new
+  1. #create
-  1. posts#new
+  1. #show
-  1. posts#create
+  1. #index
-  1. posts#show
+  1. #edit
-  1. posts#index
+  1. #update

 ## Stretch Challenges

 1. [The Best Stats You've Ever Seen - TED Hans Rosling](https://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen)
-1. Create a new model called `User` with an `email` and `password` attributes.
+1. If your contractor project has users and authentication, create a new model called `User` with an `email` and `password` attributes.
 Be sure that email has an index on it.
-1. (Looking ahead to next class) can you associate so that users have many posts?